Essential Question Suggestions:

 -Students could compare maps of the two rebellions, from other groups let's say, and explain the differences between the two rebellions in terms of people, location, causes, etc.

-Visit a sample mapping of the rebellion locations at
+Click to visit the sample mapping of the rebellion locations at

 Note: Two complex tasks are suggested in the associated document collection: